Important practical differences between Anglo-American countries and Italy

 rent between the third of May and the third of December

-FLOORS (for citizens of the USA).
+HOW FLOORS ARE COUNTED (for citizens of the USA).
 Internationally, the ground

 floor does not have a floor no., and all floors above it are